 Getting Tested for HIV

 Here are some common questions and answers about HIV testing.
 We deliver testing and counseling services within our targeted prevention programs.
-For more information, call us at 1-800-235-2331.

 - What should I know about HIV testing?

 - What are the different types of HIV antibody tests?

 - Why do some sources advise waiting longer than 6 weeks for HIV testing?

 Testing is the only way to know your status when it comes to HIV.
 Unlike other infections, most people don’t have symptoms.
 While testing may sound and feel scary – so does not knowing!
 These days, it’s pretty simple to get an HIV test at your doctor’s office or at a specialized HIV counseling and testing location.
 If you don’t know where to go for a test you can find updated testing sites here at www.hivtest.org.